toa-io/toa/libraries/comq/readme.md

 1. The `producer` or `consumer` function spawns a new asynchronous context that attempts to send an outgoing message after the returned promise has been settled.
-2. Your application has other incoming communication channels, such as an HTTP API, that may lead to an attempt to send an outgoing message after `IO.close()` has closed the connection.
+2. An application has other incoming communication channels, such as an HTTP API, that may lead to an attempt to send an outgoing message after `IO.close()` has closed the connection.

 In these or other similar scenarios, it is recommended to call `IO.seal()` to stop receiving new